ModRef/ModRef.github.io/index.md

-ModRef 2018 was the 17th in a [series of workshops on Constraint Modelling and Reformulation](https://www-users.cs.york.ac.uk/~frisch/ModRef/).
+ModRef 2019 is the 18th in a [series of workshops on Constraint Modelling and Reformulation](https://www-users.cs.york.ac.uk/~frisch/ModRef/).
 ModRef has always been co-located with the [Constraint Programming (CP) conference](http://www.a4cp.org/events/cp-conference-series) in the past.
-The workshop ran at [The 24th International Conference on Principles and Practice of Constraint Programming](http://cp2018.a4cp.org/) in Lille, France on the 27th of August 2018.
+The workshop will run at [The 25th International Conference on Principles and Practice of Constraint Programming, CP2019](http://cp2019.a4cp.org/) in Stamford, CT, U.S. on September 29th 2019.

 Recent years have witnessed significant research devoted to modelling and solving problems with constraints.
 The importance of modelling and model reformulation is widely recognised.